Game Benchmark Results Continued

 Noise is a very subjective thing.
 While measuring dB level of noise can tell you how loud something is, it does not tell you the quality of the noise.
 Human hearing is the most sensitive in the 4000Hz range.
 This is roughly the same pitch as a crying newborn baby or the old adage, nails on a chalkboard.
 The human brain is wired to react to this frequency range and when we are unable to stop the noise, we become agitated.

 For this test, the best case scenario is absolute silence.
 For the worst case scenario, I use the most annoying sounding and loudest video card I have at my disposal, the Nvidia 7600GT.
-The Dual-X R9 285 OC was always quiet.
-It was rare that I ever noticed fan noise except under extended extreme loads.
+The Sapphire Tri-X Radeon R9 Fury was almost silent most of the time.
+Even under full load, I rarely noticed any fan noise or coil whine coming from the card.

 The Conclusion and Final Thoughts are next.